MarlboroJamez/machine-learning/neural-style_and_vqgd-clip-canvas/README.md

-This project is a start on developing web app acting as a canvas to neural style art and the implementation of VQGD+CLIP model implementation.
+This project is a start on developing a web application acting as a canvas to neural style art and the implementation of VQGD+CLIP model implementation.